(All fields required)

 Please enter your name.

 The Grom/Thornton lab focuses on understanding the pathogenesis of juvenile arthritis and associated diseases.
-We also conduct translational research to identify biomarkers and novel for rheumatic disease and novel disease imaging techniques.
+We also conduct translational research to identify biomarkers novel for rheumatic disease.
 Learn more about the members of our research team:

 Alexei A. Grom, MD, Professor of Pediatrics Dr. Grom’s research has mainly involved translational projects focused on systemic juvenile rheumatoid arthritis.
 He is particlualrly interested in the pathohysiologic pathways leading to the development macrophage activation syndrome, a life-threatening complication of SJIA.
 He applies recent advances in cellular immunology and next generation sequencing to promote better understanding of disease pathogenesis, to develop new diagnostic tests and identify potential new targets for treatment.
 He has been a member of the team at Cincinnati Children’s since 1998.